Learning directed acyclic graphs based on sparsest permutations: Sparsest permutation (SP) algorithm

-In this section, we present the SP algorithm and the main results which guarantee point-wise consistency of the SP algorithm under strictly weaker conditions than restricted-faithfulness, a necessary condition for consistency of the constraint-based SGS algorithm.
-The principle underlying the SP algorithm is that every DAG gives rise to a partial ordering (or equivalently, a permutation) of the vertices $V = \{1, 2,\dots ,p\}$, and determining the DAG is equivalent to determining the ordering / permutation of the vertices and the skeleton.
-For any permutation $\pi$ of the vertices it is in fact possible to construct a DAG $G_{\pi} = (V, E_{\pi})$ that satisfies the Markov assumption in the following way: Let $j<k$, then
+In this section, we introduce the SP algorithm and prove pointwise consistency of this algorithm under strictly weaker conditions than restricted-faithfulness.
+The SP algorithm is a hybrid method, which uses conditional independence relations to build a DAG for each ordering of the nodes and then uses the number of edges as score to rank the DAGs.
+More precisely, a permutation $\pi$ of the vertices $[p]$ is associated to a DAG $G_{\pi} = ([p], E_{\pi})$ through $\mathbb{P}$ as follows:

-Then $G_\pi$ satisfies the Markov and \emph{minimality assumption} meaning that there is no proper sub-DAG (with the same vertex set and a strict subset of the directed edges) that satisfies the Markov assumption.
-The proof of this result (Lemma~\ref{LemOrdering}) is given in Section~\ref{sec_proofs}.